 The Employment Second Preference (E2) consists of professionals holding advanced degrees, or persons of exceptional ability in the Arts, Sciences, or Business.
 All Second Preference applicants must have a labor certification approved by the Department of Labor.
 A job offer is required and the U.S. employer must file a petition on behalf of the applicant.
 Aliens may apply for exemption from the job offer and labor certification if the exemption would be in the national interest, in which case the alien may file the petition.

 The Employment Third Preference (E3) consists of Skilled Workers, Professionals Holding Baccalaureate Degrees, and Other Workers.
 All such workers require a labor certification.
 There are 3 subgroups within this category:

 The Employment Fourth Preference (E4) consists of Special Immigrants.
 There are six subgroups within this category:

 The Employment Fifth Preference (E5) consists of employment creation investors.
-To qualify, an alien must invest between U.S. $500,000 and $1,000,000, depending on the employment rate in the geographical area, in a commercial enterprise in the U.S. which creates at least 10 new full time jobs for U.S. citizens, permanent resident aliens, or other lawful immigrants, not including the investor and his or her family.
+To qualify, an alien must invest between the U.S. $500,000 and $1,000,000, depending on the employment rate in the geographical area, in a commercial enterprise in the U.S. which creates at least 10 new full-time jobs for U.S. citizens, permanent resident aliens, or other lawful immigrants, not including the investor and his or her family.

-The information contained in these web pages are provided for general informational purposes and do not constitute legal advice or an attorney- client relationship.
+The information contained in these web pages is provided for general informational purposes and does not constitute legal advice or an attorney-client relationship.

 Temporary Work Visa